ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

         if (_func == 2) {
 ```

-Transfer tokens.
-Transferring tokens requires two parameters: the destination address and the amount
+Transferring tokens requires two parameters: the destination address and the amount.

 ```solidity
             token.transferFrom(